Monday, 29 October 2018

 The true nature of the authority of husbands

-If the above picture did correctly represent the true nature of the authority of husbands over wives, it would be perfectly reasonable for people to be appalled by it.
+If the above picture did correctly represent the true nature of how husbands should have authority over their wives, it would be perfectly reasonable for people to be appalled by it.
 In reality, however, a proper understanding of husbands’ authority is vastly different from the above picture.

 Crucially, the true nature of authority in marriage in no way means that the husband is more important or more privileged than the wife.